mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 A question that I wanted to explore, going beyond whether a user has Parkinson's, is predicting for a given patient if his or her medicine is working.
 This hits a fundamental motivation for the mPower study, which is to do better patient tracking in between sparse doctor visits.
 I tried a few approaches to get at this question, including building models that classify medicated versus non-medicated game records for individual patients, as well as building a model that tries to class records into medicated versus non-medicated categories across all patients.
 I also did some preliminary modeling to see if I could predict the number of years that a patient had Parkinson's, the number of years they have been non-medicated, and whether they have had surgery or brain stimulation therapy.
 None of these analyses returned promising results.

-One key source of data that could help future researchers answer these questions is the [International Parkinson and Movement Disorder Society](http://www.movementdisorders.org/ "MDS")'s Unified Parkinson's Disease Rating Scale (MDS-UPDRS) survey, a professional health assessment designed
+One key source of data that could help future researchers answer these questions is the [International Parkinson and Movement Disorder Society](http://www.movementdisorders.org/ "MDS")'s Unified Parkinson's Disease Rating Scale (MDS-UPDRS) survey, a professional health assessment designed to determine the severity of a Parkinson patient's disease.
+This data is available through Sage Bionetwork's [public research portal for mPower data](https://www.synapse.org/#!Synapse:syn4993293/wiki/247859 "synapse mPower"), but requires special certifications that I was not able to obtain in the 3 week timespan of this Insight project.
+Being able to quantify severity of disease in the patients would add a new, highly informative dimension that might allow future researchers to tease out more from the same data.

-hurt by lack of udpdrs data... hard ot do thing.

 ##  Challenges with uncontrolled sampling